bysedd/bysedd/README.md

 # About Me:
-Hi there!
-My name is Felippe and I am a passionate front-end developer.
-I have been honing my skills in HTML, CSS, and JavaScript and I'm excited to continue learning new technologies like React and Angular.
+Hello there!
+My name is Felippe and I'm a Python developer.
+I've been refining my skills in Python and related libraries like Pandas and NumPy, and I'm eager to explore other technologies like Django.

-Fun fact about me: I always use tabs for indentation in my code.
+Fun fact about me: I always use tab for indentation in my code.
 I believe it makes my code more readable and consistent.
-When I'm not coding, you can find me at gym.
+When I'm not coding, you can find me in the gym.

-I'm excited to be a part of the developer community and I look forward to collaborating with other developers on exciting projects!
+I'm thrilled to be a part of the Python developer community and I'm looking forward to collaborating with other developers on exciting projects!

 ## 🌐 Socials: